 If you have word work stations, morning work bins, early finisher options, or centers, you can easily add some quick individual or partner activities that get kids using their word analysis strategies.
-I’m not talking about busy work, but authentic opportunities to learn new vocabulary words.
 Here are a few ideas to try:

 - file folder games

 - sorting activities

 - vocabulary word scavenger hunts

 If you have laptops or iPads handy, you can also have students practice using online word reference tools.
 But keep in mind that they’re set up differently than print resources.
 My students always needed needed a lot of practice with both.